Kamagawa/sprincube/documentation/distributed-tracing-and-telemetry.md

 -   Tracing is the logging of system activity, a data dump of all the traces that occurred

--   Traces are the end-to-end data for a request, from the webpage until the data is returned
+-   Traces are the end-to-end data for a request, from the moment a request enters the cluster to the moment a result returned

 -   Traces are made up of spans which can have more child spans